patternfly/patternfly/src/site/pages/upgrade-guide.md

+---
-# Upgrading to PatternFly 4
+title: Upgrading to PatternFly 4
+---

 Use the following steps to upgrade from PatternFly 3 to PatternFly 4.